Bardolph-Automation-Inc/bardolph/docs/controller.md

-# Bardolf Controller Module
+# Bardolph Controller Module

 ## Introduction
-This document is the first draft of an description of Bardolf's core module that interprets a script and accesses the lights.
+This document is the first draft of an description of Bardolph's core module that interprets a script and accesses the lights.

 The module builds on a very simple virtual machine that executes a program